US agency plans deeper study of sea turtles, dredging threat

 In place since 1991, the seasonal limits are intended to protect sea turtles from being killed and maimed by the vacuum-like suction pumps of hopper dredges during the warmer months, when female turtles are most abundant near Southern beaches.
 Conservationists credit that policy with helping threatened and endangered turtle species begin a fragile rebound.

-The Army Corps said in a statement Monday that it’s undertaking the fuller environmental study to “ensure robust public, agency, and stakeholder engagement” as well as “full evaluation of the impacts that this action may have to the human and natural environment.”
+The Army Corps said in a statement Monday that it is undertaking the fuller environmental study to “ensure robust public, agency, and stakeholder engagement” as well as “full evaluation of the impacts that this action may have to the human and natural environment.”
 The agency is responsible for keeping shipping channels clear of accumulated sediments to ensure safe passage for ships

 Since the 1990s, maintenance dredging in Georgia and the Carolinas has been confined to a period roughly between December and March.
 Giant loggerhead sea turtles, federally protected as a threatened species, typically start nesting in May.
 Smaller numbers of endangered green and Kemp’s ridley sea turtles lay eggs in the region as well.